hendrikmi/dotfiles/README.md

 - **Color Theme**: All themes are based on the [Nord color palette](https://www.nordtheme.com/docs/colors-and-palettes).
 Themes can be easily switched via environment variables set in `.zshenv`.
 - **Window Management**: [Rectangle](https://github.com/rxhanson/Rectangle) for resizing windows, paired with [Karabiner-Elements](https://karabiner-elements.pqrs.org/) for switching between applications.
 - **File Manager**: [Ranger](https://github.com/ranger/ranger)

+## Custom Window Management

+I'm not a fan of the default window management solutions that macOS provides, like repeatedly pressing Cmd+Tab to switch apps or using the mouse to click and drag.
+To streamline my workflow, I created a custom window management solution using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) and [Rectangle](https://rectangleapp.com/).
+By using these tools together, I can efficiently manage my windows and app with minimal mental overhead and maximum speed, using only my keyboard.
+Here's how it works:

+### Tab Key as Hyperkey

+The `Tab` key acts as a regular `Tab` when tapped, but when held, it provides additional functionalities.

+### Access Window Layer

+Holding `Tab + W` enables a window management layer, where other keys become shortcuts to resize the current window using Rectangle.

+**Examples:** - `Tab + W + H`: Resize window to the left half. - `Tab + W + L`: Resize window to the right half.

+### Access Exposé Layer

+Holding `Tab + E` enables an exposé layer, where other keys become shortcuts to open specific apps.

+**Examples:** - `Tab + E + J`: Open browser. - `Tab + E + K`: Open terminal.

 ## Setup